eXascaleInfolab/GenConvNMI/README.md

 **Note:** Please, [star this project](https://github.com/eXascaleInfolab/GenConvNMI) if you use it.

 # Related Projects
-- [xmeasures](https://github.com/eXascaleInfolab/xmeasures)  - Extrinsic clustering measures evaluation for the multi-resolution clustering with overlaps (covers): F1_gm for overlapping multi-resolution clusterings with possible unequal node base and standard NMI for non-overlapping clustering on a single resolution.
+- [xmeasures](https://github.com/eXascaleInfolab/xmeasures)  - Extrinsic quality (accuracy) measures evaluation for the overlapping clustering on large datasets: family of mean F1-Score (including clusters labeling), Omega Index (fuzzy version of the Adjusted Rand Index) and standard NMI (for non-overlapping clusters).
 - [OvpNMI](https://github.com/eXascaleInfolab/OvpNMI) - Another method of the NMI evaluation for the overlapping clusters (communities) that is not compatible with the standard NMI value unlike GenConvNMI, but it is much faster than GenConvNMI.
 - [Clubmark](https://github.com/eXascaleInfolab/clubmark) - A parallel isolation framework for benchmarking and profiling clustering (community detection) algorithms considering overlaps (covers).
 - [resmerge](https://github.com/eXascaleInfolab/resmerge)  - Resolution levels clustering merger with filtering.
 Flattens hierarchy/list of multiple resolutions levels (clusterings) into the single flat clustering with clusters on various resolution levels synchronizing the node base.